 - 1. Statement of the Problem (20%) - 2.
-Project Design and Implementation (40%) - 3.
+Project Design and Implementation Plan (40%) - 3.
 Capabilities and Competencies (20%) - 4.
 Plan for Collecting the Data Required for this Solicitation's Performance Measures (5%) - 5.
 Budget: complete, cost effective, and allowable (e.g., reasonable, allocable, and necessary for project activities).
-Budget narratives should generally demonstrate how applicants will maximize cost effectiveness of grant expenditures.
-Budget narratives should demonstrate cost effectiveness in relation to potential alternatives and the goals of the project.6 (10%) - 6.
-Other (e.g. Memoranda of Understanding, Letters of Support, Project Logic Model) (5%)
+Budget narratives should generally demonstrate how applicants would maximize cost effectiveness of grant expenditures.
+Budget narratives should demonstrate cost effectiveness in relation to potential alternatives and the goals of the project.
+(10%) - 6.
+Other (e.g., Letters of Support, Resumes/CV) (5%)